conda-forge/yarn-feedstock/README.md

 Yarn is a package manager for your code.
 It allows you to use and share code with other developers from around the world.
-Yarn does this quickly, securely, and reliably so you don’t ever have to worry.
+Yarn does this quickly, securely, and reliably so you don't ever have to worry.

 Current build status